 -Have a Good Web Site

-Web Site Tip: Look up other professional companies and mimic their designs and layouts so that you too can look just as professional and design savvy.
+Web Site Tip: Look up other professional companies and mimic their designs and layouts so that you too can look just as experienced and design-savvy.

 Be a part of a continuing education program.
 Whether it be conventions, books, videos, magazines, or YouTube… Make sure you have a constant source of new, fresh content to keep you up to date and well capable of meeting any technical requirement for your industry.